Mycology 103: Substrate Science & Spawn Production

 | Popcorn | Large | Medium | Easy to source, good for beginners |

-Rye Berries: The Professional's Choice
+Rye Berries: The Traditional Choice

 Where to buy: Feed stores, brewing supply shops, or online in bulk.
 Look for whole, unprocessed rye berries—not rye flour or flakes.